all-contributors/legacy-domain-landing-page/docs/cli/installation.md

 ## 4. Update your Contributing documentation
 Consider updating your `CONTRIBUTING.md` or similar with steps on how your contributors can add themselves.
-You can even link to the [usage documentation](/docs/cli/usage).
+You can even link to the [cli usage documentation](/docs/cli/usage).

 ## 5. *Optionally* add shortcut scripts to your `package.json`